Dwelling Narrowness

-Synopsis
+Plot

-Guo Haiping (Hai Qing) is the elder of two sisters, who moves to the fictional city of Jiangzhou to attend a prestigious college there.
-She and her husband Su Chun (Hao Ping) remain in the city after graduation, living in a very shabby shikumen in order to save money to buy a house.
-Haiping then convinces her mother (Cao Cuifen) to let Guo Haizao (Li Nian), her younger sister, to come to Jiangzhou for college as well.
+Guo Haiping is the elder of two sisters, who moves to the fictional city of Jiangzhou to attend a prestigious college there.
+She and her husband Su Chun remain in the city after graduation, living in a very shabby shikumen in order to save money to buy a house.
+Haiping then convinces her mother to let Guo Haizao, her younger sister, come to Jiangzhou for college as well.

 Four years pass and the couple still cannot afford the down payment on a house, since property prices have been skyrocketing.
 After Haizao graduates from college and cannot find a job, Haiping lets her sister live with her and Su Chun in their already very cramped room.
-Haizao eventually finds a job and meets Xiao Bei (Wen Zhang), a warm-hearted white collar office worker whom she starts dating.
+Haizao eventually finds a job and meets Xiao Bei, a warm-hearted white collar office worker whom she starts dating.

-Haizao's boss, a real estate developer, asks her to attend a business dinner where she entertains Song Si Ming (Zhang Jiayi), an influential government official who has business dealings with her boss.
+Haizao's boss, a real estate developer, asks her to attend a business dinner where she entertains Song Si Ming, an influential government official who has business dealings with her boss.
 Song is middle-aged and attracted to Haizao's youth and beauty.
 He later makes several attempts to win her heart, despite the fact that he is married with a daughter and Haizao already has a boyfriend.